Gangrene, Amputation and Nursing Home Negligence

-Is Amputation due to Gangrene grounds for a Nursing Home Abuse Claim?
+Is Amputation and Wrongful Death due to Gangrene Grounds for a Nursing Home Abuse Claim?

 What is Gangrene?